wpnicholson/Django_tailwind/readme.md

       ]
       ```

    3. Create a Tailwind CSS compatible Django app.
 Since this is for the benefit of Tailwind, i.e. css styling, it usually makes sense to call it `theme`.
-So, run the commande `python manage.py tailwind init` and at the prompt enter the name `theme`.
+So, change directories into the `new_project` folder (where `manage.py` is situated) and run the command `python manage.py tailwind init` and at the prompt enter the name `theme`.
 Upon doing this you will see a new folder appear within your existing Django project.
 This folder will contain the `theme` Django app.
    4. Thus now we need to register this new `theme` Django app by adding it to `INSTALLED_APPS` in `settings.py`:

        ```python